 Audition Videos (see below)

 Biographical Essay: Where do you come from?
 Where do you live?
 Describe your family, your school and your (non-musical) hobbies.
 And musical/educational experience: Since when have you had lessons?
 Who is your teacher?
 Have you already won prizes?
 Do you have experience playing in an orchestra?
 Notice: This essay should be preferably written in English.
 If that is too difficult, please write it in your own language.

 Recommendations: You will be asked to enter email addresses for two required references, including the nominator.
 Each reference will receive a link to an online recommendation form after you submit your completed application.
-Please note that this email will be sent directly from Acceptd (and not from RCO Young) Your two references submit their confidential recommendations about both your personal and musical qualities.
+Please note that this email will be sent directly from Acceptd (and not from Young) Your two references submit their confidential recommendations about both your personal and musical qualities.
 So important questions that need to be answered are: What is the musical motivation to make the recommendation?
 To what does the nomination contribute to the other objectives of Young with regard to diversity, ambassadorship and hidden talent?

 Required Video Segments